Wealth transfers – avoiding costly mistakes

 Leaving an estate to family members can cause more problems than you might think.
-Family disputes after all can be avoided with careful, well though out planning.
+Family disputes, after all, can be avoided with careful, well thought out planning.

 The first step is communication.
 I usually recommend that parents discuss with their children their wishes, not specific dollar amounts, but what their general intentions are.
 Another great idea I picked up along the way is an estate binder.

 A binder or file containing relevant documents for the executor.
 This would include copies of important documents including will, insurance policies, property titles, investments, and banking info.
 Also include important contact info such as tax and legal advisor financial and insurance advisor.

 Here are some common errors that keep executors up at night.

 Not having a will or being able to locate a will.
 Hey, make it simple to find if you have one.
 What if your family doesn’t know it’s in the safety deposit box?